 Below: This is the first piece of writing and what a great place to for this student to start.
 This child has begun to draw some shapes and was able to talk about the picture.
 This is imitating writing.
 There are what looks like some strings of letters and a picture which isn’t shown.
-The child knows that writing is written down and has been a real ‘risk taker’.
+The child knows that writing is written down and has been a real risk taker by having a go.
 This is certainly something to celebrate.

 Below: This student is now using some letters which match sounds.
 Sometimes whole words are represented by the first letter.
-Common sight words can be seen, and this child was able to read back this writing at the time of writing.
+Common sight words can be seen and this child was able to read back there writing at the time of writing.

 Below: This student is now writing words the way they sound.
 The student’s known sight vocabulary is developing and this is evident in this writing sample.
 The concept of writing from left to write is not in place.
 There is still a mix of capital and lower case letters evident.
 This child’s phoneme knowledge is developing well.
 Strategies such as stretching out words are being used well.

 Below: Spaces and the concept of left to right is not in place, however, this student is well on the way to becoming a capable beginning writer.
 There are some wonderful attempts at spelling unknown words i.e. party and weekend.
 Fullstops and capital letters still need to transfer to this child’s writing from explicit teaching sessions.
 Using Interactive Writing sessions is a great time to focus on these progression points.

 Below: This student is beginning to leave spaces between words and is spelling many high frequency words correctly.
 Capital letters and full stops are not evident yet.
 Left to right is developing well and the correct use of upper case letters and lower case letters is developing.
 I can easily read this child’s writing and the student is able to read their writing at the time of writing and at a later time.